noramurakozy/noramurakozy.github.io/index.md

 ### Most common words

 The texts were found to be equally readable, but let's see if the same words are being used on the Wikipedia pages and in the textbook.
-For this, four wordclouds have been constructed, two using the most used words in the texts, and two showing the words that are more unique for each text - using TF-IDF to find these words.
+For this, four wordclouds have been constructed, two using the most used words in the texts, and two showing the words that are more unique for each text - using **Term Frequency – Inverse Document Frequency (TF-IDF)** - to find these words.
+Term Frequency is is the number of times a term (word) occurs in a document.
+And TF-IDF is when that frequency of words is multiplied by a weight that adjust the fact that some words appear more frequently in general, so for example in our case the word "the" would have less importance than the word "heart".

-First, we have the wordcloud for the Wikipedia pages and the textbook when using Term Frequency.
+First, we have the wordclouds for the Wikipedia pages and the textbook when using only Term Frequency.

 <figure>
   <img src="./images/wordcloud_wikipedia_book_tf.png" alt="wd_tf" style="width:100%">